Mahmoudgalalz/notepad--/README.md

 # notepad--
 notepad for lazy people, like me

+# If you want your own one
+<strong>There's two kind of use if you want to use it </strong>
+-As browser extension
+  +download the package and install it to your browser How to install it to your browser
+-As web application
+  + Frok this repo
+  + Deploy a github page

+# Contribution
-If you need to contribute so head on do what you want
+If you need to contribute so head on do what you want -requset issue

-If you want your own one
--open this link

-<a href="https://mahmoudgalalz.github.io/notepad--/" target="_blank">Notepad--</a>

--then press Ctrl+S to Save it;

--Save it into your Desktop, and have fun.
+-Pull request